tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    ``type`` is ``0xA0`` if the title is a PCM stream, or ``0xA1`` if the title is an MLP stream.

-.. method:: DVDATitle.stream()

-   Returns an :class:`AOBStream` object of this title's data.

 .. method:: DVDATitle.to_pcm()

    Returns a :class:`PCMReader`-compatible object of this title's